-In view of the sound credit rating of the banks, the management does not expect any counterparty to fail to meet its obligations.
+In view of the sound credit rating of counterparties, management does not expect any counterparty to fail to meet its obligations.
+The Group does not have overdue investment that have not been impaired.

 Financial guarantees

 Risk management objectives, policies and processes for managing the risk